Oichkatzelesfrettschen/xv6-rust/README.md

 1. The Rust source (`rustup component add rust-src`).

+## Running setup.sh

+Run `./setup.sh` before building to install all dependencies automatically.
+The script installs QEMU, Sphinx, Doxygen, CLOC, and the Rust toolchains alongside other utilities, ensuring the environment is ready for compilation and documentation generation.

 Building:
 1. Run `make`.
 2. Or use Meson with `meson setup build && ninja -C build`.